Real Estate

 What does buying an apartment in Hungary come with?

-How much do utilities cost in Hungary?
+How much do the utilities cost in summer and in winter in Hungary?

-The total cost of utility bills in Hungary depends on the area, the energy efficiency class of the building and the consumption of resources — water, gas, and electricity.
+The total cost of utility bills in Hungary depends on the area, the energy efficiency class of the building and the consumption of resources—water, gas, and electricity.
 Owners of apartments with an area of 85 m² pay between €100 to 230.

 What should I watch out for when buying a house in Hungary?